kubernetes/enhancements/keps/sig-autoscaling/5030-attach-limit-autoscaler/README.md

 ## Summary

-As part of this KEP we are proposing that, tools like cluster-autoscaler are aware of number of volumes that can be attached to a node.
+Fix cluster-autoscaler (CAS) to be aware of node's volume attach limits when scaling new nodes and prevent scheduler from placing pods on nodes that do not have a particular CSI driver installed.

 ## Motivation

-Currently cluster-autoscaler doesn’t take into account, volume-attach limit that a node may have when scaling nodes to support unschedulable pods.

-This leads to bunch of problems:
-- If there are unschedulable pods that require more volume than one supported by newly created nodes, there will still be unschedulable pods left.

-- Since a node does not come up with a CSI driver typically, usually too many pods get scheduled on a node, which may not be supportable by the node in the first place.
-This leads to bunch of pods, just stuck.

-Once cluster-autoscaler is aware of CSI volume attach limits, we can fix kubernetes's builtin scheduler to not schedule pods to nodes that don't have CSI driver installed and if pods require given CSI volumes.
-Also since cluster-autoscaler isn't aware of CSI volume attach limits, when it scales nodes for pending pods it can't accurately determine how many nodes are required for pending pods that use CSI volumes.
-For example: if there are 20 pending pods(that use CSI volumes) and assuming cpu, memory and other critireas are met, cluster-autoscaler will not accurately take into account how many nodes are required to satisfy volume attach limits of a node.

-After the fixes we are proposing in cluster-autoscaler are made, cluster-autoscaler should accurately calculate number of nodes it needs to spin up to satisfy volume constraints of pending pods.
+When scaling new nodes to satisfy pending pods in a cluster, currently cluster-autoscaler (CAS) does not take into account volume attach limits (available via CSI) an upcoming node may have, this could result in insufficient number of nodes created to satisfy pending pods.
+With this KEP, we will make changes into CAS so that when running simulations to estimate number of nodes necessary to satisfy pending pods or when running scheduler simulations on upcoming nodes, it takes into account CSI volume attach limits via templated `CSINode` objects.

+There is also a gap in implementation of `NodeVolumeLimits` scheduler plugin which was left intentionally to take into account the fact that, CAS will run this plugin without any templated `CSINode` objects during creation of new nodes and hence plugin permits placement of unlimited number of pods to nodes even if no CSI driver is installed on them.
+With this KEP - we aim to close the gap in `NodeVolumeLimits` scheduler plugin, so that scheduler will not place pods on nodes which aren't reporting any CSI driver information.

+To summarize:

+- Scheduler CSI plugin assumes that "no information about a CSI driver published in a CSINode" means "no limits for volumes from that driver".
+- For existing Nodes with CSI driver information already published, CA correctly takes the volume limits into account when running scheduler filters in simulations (e.g. when packing pending Pods on existing Nodes in the cluster at the beginning of the loop).
+- For fake "upcoming" Nodes created in-memory by CA during scale-up simulations the corresponding "upcoming" CSINode is not created/taken into account.
+So the volume limits are not taken into account when running scheduler filters, which makes CA pack more Pods per Node than actually fit, which makes it undershoot scale-ups.
+- For existing Nodes with CSI driver information already published, scheduler correctly takes the volume limits into account when scheduling.
+- For new Nodes with not all CSI driver information published yet, scheduler can let Pods in that can't actually run on the Node.

+After:

+- Scheduler CSI plugin assumes that "no information about a CSI driver published in a CSINode" means "0 limit for volumes from that driver".
+- No change for existing Nodes with CSI driver information already published - CA and scheduler still behave correctly.
+- Scheduler waits until all relevant CSI driver info is published before scheduling a Pod, removing the race condition for new Nodes.
+- Cluster Autoscaler correctly simulates "upcoming" CSINodes for "upcoming" Nodes and makes correct scale-up decisions.

 ### Goals

-- Modify cluster-autoscaler so as it is aware of CSI volume limits.
+- Modify cluster-autoscaler so that it is aware of CSI volume limits.
-- Fix scheduler, so as it doesn't schedule pods that require given CSI volume to a node that doesn't have CSI driver installed.
+- Fix scheduler, so that it doesn't schedule pods that require given CSI volume to a node that doesn't have CSI driver installed.

 ### Non-Goals

-- Deschedule pods that can't fit a node because of race conditions.
+- Deschedule pods that can't fit on a node because of race conditions.
 - Fixing other autoscalers like Karpenter is out of scope for current proposal.

 ## Proposal

 As part of this proposal we are proposing changes into both cluster-autoscaler and kubernetes's built-in scheduler.

-1. Fix cluster-autoscaler so as it takes into account attach limits when scaling nodes from 0 in a nodegroup.
+1. Fix cluster-autoscaler so that it takes into account attach limits when scaling nodes from 0 in a nodegroup.
-2. Fix cluster-autoscaler so as it takes into account attach limits when scaling nodegroups with existing nodes.
+2. Fix cluster-autoscaler so that it takes into account attach limits when scaling nodegroups with existing nodes.
-3. Fix kubernetes built-in scheduler so as we do not schedule pods to nodes that doesn't have CSI driver installed.
+3. Fix kubernetes built-in scheduler so that we do not schedule pods to nodes that doesn't have CSI driver installed.

-While, changes into both CAS and scheduler can happen behind same featuregate that is being proposed in this enhancement, we propose delaying default enablement of scheduler change that prevents scheduling of pods to a node that doesn't have CSI driver installed until a release when Cluster-AutoScaler(CAS) changes have been GAed and meet N-3 version skew critirea.
+While, changes into both CAS and scheduler can happen behind same featuregate that is being proposed in this enhancement, we propose delaying default enablement of scheduler change that prevents scheduling of pods to a node that doesn't have CSI driver installed until a release when Cluster-AutoScaler (CAS) changes have been GAed and meet N-3 version skew criteria.
 See - version skew section for more information.

 ### User Stories (Optional)